Kenya: Policeman kills 6 in shooting spree | DW | 07.12.2021

 Three of the men that were killed were mourners who had just attended preparations for a funeral, the police Directorate of Criminal Investigations (DCI) said.

-"After killing the three, the cop then turned his rifle at two boda boda (motorcycle) riders, one of whom lost his life while undergoing treatment," police said.
+"After killing the three, the cop then turned his rifle on two boda boda (motorcycle) riders, one of whom lost his life while undergoing treatment," police said.

 The Kenyan police force is considered the most corrupt organization in the East African country, according to the international anti-corruption organization Transparency International.